Mutts (comic strip): Mooch

-Appearances in other comics
+Appearances in other media

+In 2003, Earl and Mooch were included in McDonnell's illustration for the front cover of the album Vivaldi's Greatest Hit: The Ultimate Four Seasons, the dog conducting a quartet of trees playing musical instruments and the cat dancing to the music.

 In 2005, Earl and Mooch appeared as guests in Blondie and Dagwood's 75th anniversary in the comic strip Blondie.
-In 2004, Pearls Before Swine crossed over with MUTTS.
-In that strip, Rat goes to Comics Re-education Camp, where Earl and Mooch try to teach Rat to be a Lovable comic strip character.
-In another strip, Frank and Mooch are hanging out with many old comic strip characters, including but not limited to: Dick Tracy, Peanuts, and Little Nemo.
+In 2004, Pearls Before Swine crossed over with Mutts.
+In that strip, Rat goes to Comics Re-education Camp, where Earl and Mooch try to teach Rat to be a lovable comic strip character.
+In another strip, Frank and Mooch are hanging out with many old comic strip characters, including Dick Tracy, Peanuts, and Little Nemo.